Ryosuke-123/Plugin_to_OpenPOTATo/README.md

 Download Plug-in from ###.

 ## Introduction
  Open POTATo is a platform software that integrates a variety of tools for fNIRS data analysis.
-Open POTATo performs the analysis by selecting the fNIRS measurement data the setting the analysis method and drawing method.
+Open POTATo performs the analysis by selecting the fNIRS measurement data the setting the analysis method and drawing method. <br>
 　AAA

 ## References